onthebusiness/harelang.org/content/tutorials/introduction.md

 The length of an array may be obtained with the `len` operator.
 In this case, `len(x)` would return 5.

-#### Unbounded arrays

-It may occasionally be useful (especially when interoperating with another programming language) to use an array of undefined length, which is not bounds-checked at runtime.
-You may declare an array whose length is `*` to produce an array type which is not bounds-checked, i.e. `[*]int`.
-Use this feature with care.

 #### Array initializer shorthand

 Hare requires that you provide an initializer for all variables, and this may